RaviTejaKomma/filehub/README.md

 The `static` directory contains HTML, CSS and JS files responsible for the UI of the application.

+Find detailed information about the FileHub APIs in [API Documentation](./API_DOCUMENTATION.md).

 ## How to set up

 You can setup and run this application using docker or python virtual environment.